 5) Narrow it down and arrange the words

 Choose the correct number of verbs, adjectives, and nouns for your lines.
 This will allow you to move forward, arrange the words on the page, switch them around, and see what feels right.
+Now, you should have the means to write your own diamante poem.

 Example of a Diamante Poem